TruptiAShetty/Devlop/jenkins/README.md

             aws ssm start-session --target "instance-id"

-	Note: instance-id = which is created by terraform script (wingd-jenkins)
+	Note: instance-id = which is created by terraform script (wingd-dev-jenkins) or (wingd-qa-jenkins)

 - Read the file initial password of Jenkins.